-Ongoing damage to the flood protection and river control assets from storms and heavy rainfall events damage from the associated flooding, slips, erosion and debris flows.
+Tasman has experienced several major storm events since 2010.
+Council infrastructure and private property has suffered damage from the associated flooding, slips, erosion and debris flows.
 Council has a 'Classified Rivers Protection Fund'.
 Works required for river systems as a result of storm damage are usually subsidised from this fund.
 Council has previously funded up to 50% of the costs of works undertaken within 'River Z areas', with the landowner paying for the remaining 50%.
-In 2014, Council resolved to lower the percentage of funding to be made available for works in the River Z catchments.
-In future, any River Z works will receive a smaller Council subsidy.
-This change to the level of service may not align with community expectations.
+In 2014, Council resolved to lower the percentage of funding to be made available for works in the River Z catchments (i.e. River Z works now receive a smaller Council subsidy).
+This change to the level of service may not align with community expectation.